tencentyun/intlcloud-documents/yehe_doc/数据库/时序数据库 CTSDB/HTTP API 参考/CTSDB 2.0/新建 metric_intl_en.md

   - number_of_shards: Number of metric shards, which is a positive integer and 3 by default.
 This parameter can be ignored for small metrics.
 A large metric can be divided into shards, and each shard can be up to 25 GB in size.

-  - number_of_replicas: Number of replicas, which is a non-negative integer; for example, 1 indicates one master and one replica.
+  - number_of_replicas: Number of replicas, which is a positive integer; for example, 1 indicates one master and one replica.
 The default value is 1.

   - rolling_period: Child metric period (in days), which is a non-zero integer.
 When CTSDB stores data, to facilitate data expiration and improve query efficiency, it stores data in **child metrics** by the specified time interval, which is subject to the data expiration time by default.
 The relationships between the default child metric period and data expiration time are as detailed below:

   - max_string_length: Maximum length of a custom string, which is a positive integer.
-Its maximum value is 2^31 - 1, and its default value is 256.
+Its maximum value is 32765, and its default value is 256.

   - default_date_format: Format of the `date` data type of custom tags and fields, which is `strict_date_optional_time` or `epoch_millis` by default.